tendermint/tendermint/spec/p2p/v0.34/pex.md

 This loads the address book content from disk, and starts a routine that periodically persists the address book content to disk.

-The PEX reactor is configured with the address of a number of seed nodes, the `Seeds` parameter of the `ReactorConfig`.
+The PEX reactor is configured with the addresses of a number of seed nodes, the `Seeds` parameter of the `ReactorConfig`.
 The addresses of seed nodes are parsed into `NetAddress` instances and resolved into IP addresses, which is implemented by the `checkSeeds` method.